tellytv/telly/README.md

   Provider = "IPTV-EPG"
   Username = "M3U-Identifier"  # From http://iptv-epg.com/[M3U-Identifier].m3u
   Password = "XML-Identifier"  # From http://iptv-epg.com/[XML-Identifier].xml
-  # THE FOLLOWING KEYS ARE OPTIONAL HERE; IF YOU"RE USING IPTV-EPG YOU'FE PROBABLY DONE YOUR
+  # THE FOLLOWING KEYS ARE OPTIONAL HERE; IF YOU"RE USING IPTV-EPG YOU'VE PROBABLY DONE YOUR
   # FILTERING THERE ALREADY
   # Filter = ""
   # FilterKey = ""